Lep3188/VBS/README.md

 #### 4. [ScreenOn: ](https://github.com/Lep3188/VBS/blob/master/ScreenOn.vbs)
-Maintains the computer awake, sometimes company’s machines go to sleep if unattended and nothing can prevent it from happening.
+Sometimes company’s machines go to sleep if unattended and nothing can prevent it from happening.
 This script will help to maintain it awake and nobody will find out.